24/7 Support Line

 On average, 130 people in this country die every day from opioid overdoses.
 The CDC refers to the problem as “an epidemic.”
 The data shows this crisis affects both genders.
 Overall, however, more males have died from drug overdoses than women.

 Drawing attention to this issue, as our hero Jessie strives to do, is the first step toward a solution.
 Accessing treatment services comes next.
 There are many options available in the south Florida area for those suffering from substance abuse.
-Recovery First, which proudly bears the gold seal of approval from The Joint Commission, has a facility in Fort Lauderdale and two in Hollywood.
+Recovery First, which proudly bears the gold seal of approval from The Joint Commission, has a facility in Hollywood.
 We offer a full continuum of care, including medical detox, residential treatment, a partial hospital program, intensive outpatient programs, and sober living program.
 Our focus is on customized treatment based on a person’s needs.

 Visit the admissions tab on our website to get help for yourself or a loved one.